Quick Links: | Understanding Inactive Enrollments | Managing Inactive Enrollments |

 How do I know if an enrollment is inactive?

-Can these inactive people access my course?
+Can inactive people access my course?

 What does it mean when a Teacher is inactive?